 Shower Head Leak

 A leak is possibly a threading problem.
 But, that doesn’t mean there is a lack of DIY plumbing tips to handle it.
 A good way to deal with a leak is to use thread seal tape.
-Simply unscrew the shower head and wrap tape around the shower arm thread (in a clockwise direction, two to four times).
-Once the shower head is reattached, your leak should hopefully be fixed
+Simply unscrew the showerhead and wrap the tape around the shower arm thread (in a clockwise direction, two to four times).
+Once the showerhead is reattached, your leak should hopefully be fixed

 Deal With a Clogged Drain

 The easiest way to prevent a clog is to utilize strainers on every drain.
 Then, you can routinely clean the strainers and remove debris.
 But, sometimes clogging is just inevitable.
 There are a couple of ways to attack the problem:

 You have to love DIY plumbing tips that require run-of-the-mill kitchen ingredients!
 There are multiple steps with this method, but it’s still pretty painless:

 - Pour a pot of hot water down the drain

 - Pour in a half cup of baking soda

 - Pour in a combination of one cup of hot water and one cup of vinegar

 - Cover the drain with a plug and wait until it stops fizzing (or up to 10 minutes)